raspberry-pi-ip-estatica

 Set up Static IP on Raspberry Pi

-In this post, we will see how to set up a static IP on a Raspberry Pi running the Raspbian operating system through the command console.
+In this post, we are going to see how to configure a static IP on a Raspberry Pi running the Raspbian operating system via the command line.

-Many times, we will not want to dedicate our Raspberry Pi to a “normal” computer with a screen and a keyboard, but we will dedicate it to permanent applications.
+Often, we won’t want to use our Raspberry Pi as a “normal” computer with a screen and keyboard, but rather dedicate it to permanent applications.

-Examples of permanent applications include, among many others, a file server, a web server, home automation applications like controlling lights, setting up an alarm, or a thermostat, and even when building robots.
+Examples of permanent applications are, among many others, a file server, a web server, home automation applications like controlling lights, setting up an alarm, or a thermostat, and even when building robots.

-In these cases, having a static IP is a very important requirement, if not almost essential, in order to connect to our Raspberry at all times from another device.
+In these cases, having a static IP is a very important requirement, almost essential, to be able to connect to our Raspberry Pi at any time from another device.

 What is a static address?

 Briefly, let’s remember that within each network, a device is identified by a unique IP in that network.
-Through the IP address, we can connect to our device easily.
+Through the IP address we can easily connect to our device.

 This IP can be:

-In many cases, our devices connect to the local network through a dynamically assigned IP provided by the DHCP (Dynamic Host Configuration Protocol).
+In many cases, our devices connect to the local network using a dynamically assigned IP provided by DHCP (Dynamic Host Configuration Protocol).
 In this case, our router acts as a DHCP server and assigns us an IP address within a range of addresses.

-Dynamic IP addresses by DHCP have the advantage of giving us the freedom to not have to configure the devices, nor ensure that each one has a different IP.
-Simply, you turn on your computer, laptop, your mobile phone, your (…whatever…) and the router assigns them an IP without you having to worry about anything.
+Dynamic IP addresses via DHCP have the advantage of giving us the freedom not to have to configure the devices, nor ensure that each one has a different IP.
+You simply turn on your computer, laptop, your phone, your (…whatever…) and the router assigns them IPs without you worrying about anything.

-However, if we have a permanent installation, we will generally want the IP address to be fixed.
-Because you wouldn’t be happy if you try to access your files, or turn on the lights at home and you can’t connect because the IP has changed, right?
+However, normally if we have a permanent installation, we will want the IP address to be fixed.
+Because it won’t be fun if you go to access your files, or turn on the lights in your house and can’t connect because the IP has changed, right?

-To set up a static IP, we must make sure it is outside the DHCP range (you will have to check this in the configuration of your router) and that no other device has the same IP assigned.
+To configure a static IP, we must ensure it is outside the DHCP range (you will have to check this in your router’s configuration) and that no other device has been assigned the same IP.

-To set up a static IP in Raspbian, we must edit the file /etc/dhcpcd.conf with the command:
+To configure a static IP in Raspbian, we must edit the file /etc/dhcpcd.conf with the command:

 sudo nano /etc/dhcpcd.conf

-If we look at the contents of the file, we will see some commented lines (starting with ’#’) that have an example of static IP configuration
+If we look at the file’s content, we will see some commented lines (starting with ’#’) that have an example of static IP configuration.

 #interface eth0